Ivanka Trump To Campaign For Devin Nunes

-First Daughter Ivanka Trump will be visiting California next month to campaign for House Intel chair, Devin Nunes.
+First daughter Ivanka Trump will be visiting California next month to campaign for House Intelligence chair, Devin Nunes.
 She will visit Fresno on June 18 as part of the “Keep The House” tour and will be accompanied by House Majority Leader, Kevin McCarthy, according to a report by The Hill.

-Nunes, who won the re-election with 67 percent of the vote in 2016, faces a tough Democratic challenge from Andrew Janz, Fresno County Deputy District Attorney.
+Nunes, who won the re-election with 67 percent of the vote in 2016, faces a tough Democratic challenge from Andrew Janz, the Fresno County Deputy District Attorney.

 Nunes has served as the representative from California’s 22nd District since 2013, and as chair of the House Intelligence Committee.
 He briefly led the House’s Russia investigation before recusing himself in 2017.

-Nunes, who has openly shown loyalty to the Trump administration, will now have the support of the First Daughter.
+Nunes, who has openly shown loyalty to the Trump administration, will now have the support of the first daughter.

 Earlier this month, according to a report by CNN, Nunes threatened to hold Justice Department officials in contempt of Congress if they don’t release documents related to the source that he has subpoenaed.